ecsyjs/ecsy/docs/manual/Getting-started.md

 ```

 ## Creating components
-By definition components are just objects that hold data.
-So we can use any way to define them, for example ES6 syntax (recommended):
+Components are just objects that hold data.
+So we can use any way to define them, for example using ES6 class syntax (recommended):
 ```javascript
 class Acceleration {
   constructor() {